 Grande Roue de Paris

 The greatest courage I could summon was to take a picture of it and in front of it.
 The Grande Roue de Paris is a 100-metre (328 ft) tall Ferris wheel built in 1900 for the Exposition Universelle world exhibition at Paris.

 Objectively, the Paris Eiffel Tower is quite overrated.
 I was very excited about seeing the Eiffel Tower but when sighted from afar I was a bit disappointed and confused.
 It stood lifeless, just like any other piece of casted metal – it looked more like a brown mast.
 With the lights on at dark, it’s a magnificent structure, but at day – it’s lifeless.

 Other things I want to tell you about my trip:

 The Swindling Photographer at Louvre:

-I am very aware how much tourists can be easily exploited in unfamiliar city.
-I was almost swindled of 25 Euros for two pocket sized pictures that looked like they were taken in the 60s.
+I am very aware how much tourists can be easily exploited in an unfamiliar city.
+I was almost swindled of 25 Euros for two pocket-sized pictures that looked like they were taken in the 60s.
 The photographer intentionally gave the wrong information at the beginning of the photo session.
-He hiked the price afterwards, acting like I misunderstood him because I don’t speak French.
+He hiked the price afterward, acting like I misunderstood him because I don’t speak French.

 Milan has the best Cappuccino: